pchod/IEEEBasedCustomFloatCalculator/README.md

 🚧 In Progress 🚧

-The project is still in progress - the planned date of deployment is October 2024.
+The project is still in progress - the planned date of deployment is March 2025.
 Parts of the logic had underwent unit tests and work as designed.

 ## Technical Overview

-Backend will be implented using Flask, frontend with React (using TypeScript).
+Backend will be implemented using Flask - early UI using views.

 ## Testing